 Denton Tx Maps (Click to Enlarge)

+Find a Denton house!
 Search homes for sale in Denton TX, including all available MLS listings of Denton Texas homes for sale and Denton Texas homes for rent, including townhomes and apartments for rent.
 See what’s happening in the Denton Texas real estate market.
-The median price of a Denton TX home was $252,250 in September 2019, while the average price stood at $271,696.
+The median price of a Denton TX house was $252,250 in September 2019, while the average price stood at $271,696.
 If you are in the market to buy or sell a Denton TX home, contact Aaron Layman Properties today to speak directly with an experienced real estate broker.

 Denton Texas is home to over 133,000 residents situated along the I-35 corridor in the north end of the Dallas Fort Worth metroplex.
 The city of Denton is the seat of Denton County which has a population of over 800,000 residents according to the latest Census figures.
 Median family incomes in the city of Denton are slightly higher than the state average and median family incomes in Denton County are higher still at $90,593.

 Denton is a city of contrasts, offering the amenities of a growing community and small-town charm.
 Popular Denton attractions include the North Texas State Fair and Rodeo and the Denton Arts and Jazz Festival.
 Recreation can also be found at Denton Country Club and Oakmont Country Club where golf and tennis are featured activities.
 If horses are your thing, you may want to reserve a space at one of the North Texas Horse Country Tours held throughout the year.